 24. Drive the Bow Valley Parkway

-With incredible mountain scenery and excellent wildlife spotting opportunities, the Bow Valley Parkway is a must-visit in Banff National Park.
+With incredible mountain scenery and excellent wildlife spotting opportunities, the Bow Valley Parkway scenic drive is a must-visit in Banff National Park.

 The Bow Valley Parkway is a 48 kilometer secondary highway that parallels the Trans-Canada Highway and connects Banff to Lake Louise.
 In fact, prior to the Trans-Canada Highway, this stretch was the main highway between the two mountain towns.